Jared-Gross/Algorhythm/README.md

 - [ ] Pressing live with a multiplier enabled plays `x` amount of live music. *(but I might leave this as a feature, becuase why not?)*
 - [x] Don't add live generated music to Generated list in GUI
 - [ ] Live play needs a whole remake to sound similar to generated music.
-  - Will probally have to generate the first 2 notes ahead of the current note.
+  - Will probably have to generate the first 2 notes ahead of the current note.

 ## FAQ